J-Sieber/GettingAndCleaningDataAssignment/README.md

-Getting-And-Cleaning-Data-Assignment-1
+GettingAndCleaningDataAssignment
 ======================================

-Getting and Cleaning Data - Assignment 1
+Getting and Cleaning Data - Assignment for Coursera Classs

 1. Save run_analysis.R in the folder with the UCI HAR Dataset folder